 The Cost of Education

-When planning for the cost of college tuition, have an open mind and consider all options available.
-For example, would your child consider attending a public university versus a private school to reduce costs, or are they willing to start at a community college and transfer credits to their dream school?
+When strategizing for college expenses, approach with an open mindset, and explore all possibilities.
+For instance, is your child open to the idea of attending a state university instead of a private institution to minimize costs, or would they be comfortable initiating their journey at a community college and transferring credits to their dream university later?

-Historically, college costs have increased at about twice the rate of inflation, from 5% to 8% per year.
-And these costs are already very high, so a proper education funding strategy is critical in balancing these costs while also planning for retirement.
-Take a look at the national average costs below.
+Typically, college expenses have seen a surge roughly double the rate of inflation, rising from 5% to 8% per year.
+Considering the already steep costs, devising a prudent education finance plan is essential to balance these expenses while also preparing for retirement.
+For a clearer understanding, consider the national average expenses given below.

 - Public Two-Year Commuter: $18,830